getify/Functional-Light-JS/manuscript/ch8.md

 Recursion is when a function calls itself, and that call does the same, and this cycle continues until a base condition is satisfied and the call loop unwinds.

+W> ## Warning
+W>
-**Warning:** If you don't ensure that a base condition is *eventually* met, recursion will run forever, and crash or lock up your program; the base condition is pretty important to get right!
+W> If you don't ensure that a base condition is *eventually* met, recursion will run forever, and crash or lock up your program; the base condition is pretty important to get right!

 But... that definition is too confusing in its written form.
 We can do better.
 Consider this recursive function: